shahinyusifli/django-simple-form/README.md

 # js
-It is simple js exercies in js core and js dom sides.
+They are simple js exercies in js core and js dom sides.